 Understanding the Divorce Process in Michigan

-• Waiting periods: Divorces without children have a minimum waiting period of 60 days.
-Cases involving children under 18 require at least 6 months.
+• Waiting periods: Divorces without minor children have a minimum 60-day waiting period.
+Cases involving children under 18 generally require at least six months.

-• Residency requirements: You or your spouse must have lived in Michigan for at least 6 months, and in the county of filing for 10 days prior to filing.
+• Residency requirements: At least one spouse must have lived in Michigan for 180 days and in the county of filing for at least 10 days before filing.

 Why You Need an Experienced Divorce Lawyer